 Crocodiles keep growing throughout their lives, and their weight increases exponentially as their length increases.
 A mere one meter increase in length could see as much as a doubling in weight.
 They can live for up to 70-80 years.
 A crocodile in captivity named "Cassius" is at least 112 years old (in 2018).

-Crocodile Predators & Threats What Threatens Saltwater Crocodiles?
+Crocodile Predators & Threats What Eats Crocodiles?

 Crocodile Conservation Status Are Saltwater Crocodile Endangered?

-There are many of saltwater crocodiles across their vast Southeast Asian habitat, with some becoming extinct (China) and near extinct (Philippines).
+There are many saltwater crocodiles across their vast Southeast Asian habitat, with some becoming extinct (China) and near extinct (Philippines).
 The IUCN conservation status for it is one of least concern.

 Until 1974 saltwater crocodiles were hunted to near extinction for their skins and meat.
 Crocodile populations plummeted to just 3,000 in all of the Northern Territory in Australia.
 Their numbers have increased over the subsequent years, and it is estimated that there are about 150,000 crocodiles in the Northern Territory alone today.
 Crocodiles are now a protected species throughout Australia.